 Letter 446: If you were to dwell on the memory of the coming glory, Pepios, it would put wings on your soul.

-To Candidianus: Why do you hasten to wrong the very man whom you ought rather to love -- the one who made known to you the opinion that all hold about you?
-For disagreements have often set the shrewd right, causing what was done insolently to be healed.
-If, therefore, you consider what you heard an insult, guard yourself by your conduct from being worthy of insult.
-For if you improve your deeds, the reproaches too will vanish.
+Why do you hasten to wrong the man whom you ought rather to love, the man who has made plain to you what everyone thinks about you?
+For disagreements have often set the sharp-witted right, contriving that deeds done in an insolent manner be healed.
+If, then, you regard what you heard as an insult, keep yourself, by your conduct, free from insult.
+For if you improve your works, the reproaches too will depart.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.